Compostable Polymer Materials

 Description

-Compostable Polymer Materials, Second Edition, deals with the environmentally important family of polymers designed to be disposed of in industrial and municipal compost facilities after their useful life.
-These compostable plastics undergo degradation and leave no visible, distinguishable, or toxic residue.
+Compostable Polymer Materials deals with an environmentally important family of polymers designed to be disposed of in industrial and municipal compost facilities after their useful life.
+These compostable plastics undergo degradation and leave no visible, distinguishable or toxic residue.
 Environmental concerns and legislative measures taken in different regions of the world make composting an increasingly attractive route for the disposal of redundant polymers.

-This book covers the entire spectrum of preparation, degradation, and evironmental issues related to compostable polymers.
-It emphasizes recent studies concerning compostability and ecotoxilogical assessment of polymer materials.
-It descibes the thermal behavior, including flammability properties, of compostable polymers.
-It also explores possible routes of compostable polymers waste disposal through an ecological lens.
-Finally, the book examines the economic factors at work, including price evolution over the past decade, the current market, and future perspectives.
-Compostable Polymer Materials is an essential resource for graduate students and scientists working in chemistry, materials science, ecology, and environmental science.
+This book provides up–to-date results and information about compostable polymer materials in a coherent and comprehensive manner.
+It covers the entire spectrum of preparation, properties, degradation, and environmental issues.
+The emphasis is on recent studies concerning compostability and ecotoxicological assessment of polymer materials-–important issues from the ecological point of view.
+Moreover, the thermal behavior of compostable polymers is described.
+Their price evolution over the past decade, an estimation of the market and future perspectives are presented.

 Key Features

-- Details methods of compostable polymers preparation, including properties, processing and applications
+- Focus on the composting process, compostability standards, compost quality and composting studies

-- Presents the state-of-the-art knowledge on ecotoxicity testing and biodegradation under real composting conditions of compostable polymers, as well as biodegradation in various environments, such as marine environments and anaerobic conditions
+- Coherent and uniformly presented information about methods of preparation; properties, processing and applications

-- Discusses the evolution of waste management in Europe and the United States, as well as the status of MSW disposal and treatment methods in countries such as China and Brazil
+- Overview of thermal stability and thermal degradation process of compostable polymer materials

-- Overviews biodegradation studies under real composting conditions of products made of compostable polymers, e.g. bags, bottles, cutletry
+- Presents future perspectives of compostable polymers, including evolution of price during last decade

-- Analyzes evolution of market development, including price of compostable polymers during the last decade
+- Information about waste management evolution in Europe, USA and Asia (China) with emphasis on composting during the last decade

 Readership

-Scientists working at the intersection of chemistry and materials science as well as in the fields of ecology and environmental science.
-Also suitable for third year undergraduates, graduates, and post-docs
+Scientists working in the area of chemistry and materials science, as well as in the fields of ecology and environmental science.
+It is also suitable for third year undergraduates, graduates, and post-docs.

 Table of Contents